stevekrouse/rose/README.md

   - updateExpression
   - DebuggerStatement

+- get rid of parameter virtual node and create option to add node at callexpression

 - colors/layout
   - block statement
   - if block double highlihgt on empty line
+  - figure out when arrays and objects should layout in a new line
   - identifiers should be colored uniquely with scope
   - color for null, undefined
     - true, false, null, undefined can all be italics